Ruben-Edard/MySQL-Data-Cleaning/Power BI/README.md

     2. How does gross profit performance vary across quarters and product types?
     3. What does the account profitability segmentation reveal?
     4. What are the monthly patterns in gross profit performance?
-    5. Which countries show the most significant decline in gross profit compared to the prior year, and what's the scale of these declines?

 ## Tools Used